BrandExpand to view more details.

-Price as of January 2020 in Australian dollars; some prices may differ depending on the exchange rate.
+Recommended retail price as of September 2021 in Australian dollars.
+Some prices may differ depending on the exchange rate.

 Backup performance is the average time taken to perform a disk image using the default settings for compression and backup type.
-Backup4All score is based on a full backup that was not inclusive of system folders.
-Comprises 30% of the overall score.
+This score makes up 30% of the CHOICE Expert Rating.

 Restore performance is the average time taken to restore our disk image using the rescue disk environment.
-Backup4All score is based on a full backup that was not inclusive of system folders.
-Comprises 30% of the overall score.
+This score makes up 30% of the CHOICE Expert Rating.

 Ease of use score

-Ease of use score is weighted at 35 per cent for backup ease of use, 33 per cent for restore ease of use, and 32 per cent for rescue media ease of use.
-Comprises 30% of the overall score.
+This score is weighted at 35% for backup ease of use, 33% for restore ease of use, and 32% for rescue media ease of use.
+The ease of use score makes up 30% of the CHOICE Expert Rating.

 Customer support score

 This score makes up 10% of the CHOICE Expert Rating.

 enter value/s in increments of i between 45 and 80

 This will duplicate all of the files and folders on your computer to to an exact replica 'image' file.